-The top of the wireless router includes a dome with status lights that identify which of the seven internal antennas are active.
-The lights flash according to the direction of the wireless signal.
-These status lights are off by default but can be turned on using the on/off switch (see "Router Back Panel" on page 4).
+The top of the wireless router includes a dome with status lights that identify the status of the selected option you chose for either Wireless data status (default), Guest Network status, Live Parental Controls status, or Broadband Usage Meter status.
+These status lights are on by default, but can be turned off by clicking the Dome, or by going to the Network Monitor Display Settings page and clicking the Turn off LED button. (see "Router Back Panel" on page 4).